paperswithcode/ai-deadlines/README.md

-# Conference Timer
+# AI Deadlines

-A simple countdown timer to keep track of a bunch of CV/ML/AI conference deadlines.
+Self-updating countdown timers to keep track of a bunch of CV/NLP/ML/AI conference deadlines, because things can quickly get out of hand.

 ## License